Nam Cheong station

 Nam Cheong is a MTR interchange station located at ground level beneath West Kowloon Highway, in Sham Shui Po, Hong Kong opposite the Fu Cheong Estate.
 It is served by the Tung Chung and Tuen Ma lines and provides cross-platform interchange between platform 1 (Tuen Ma line towards Tuen Mun) and platform 4 (Tung Chung line towards Hong Kong).
-The livery of Nam Cheong station is pale yellow green.
+The livery of Nam Cheong station is sulfur yellow.
 Platform screen doors are fitted in this station.

 Nam Cheong station was originally the western terminus of the West Rail line before the opening of Kowloon Southern Link on 16 August 2009.
 The passes between the tracks of the Tung Chung line without stopping at this station.
 A public transport interchange, located to the east of the station, allows for transfers to other modes of public transport.
 Architecture firm Aedas designed Nam Cheong station.

 History

 Nam Cheong station was called Yen Chow Street station (after Yen Chow Street, a major thoroughfare in the area) in its planning stage.
 The station was subsequently renamed "Nam Cheong" after Nam Cheong Estate, a nearby public housing estate, which in turn is named after Nam Cheong Street (another thoroughfare).

 Works for Nam Cheong station started on 5 October 2000; the station was built by a joint venture between Balfour Beatty and Zen Pacific.
 The station was opened for public use on 16 December 2003, coinciding with the pre-opening charity trial run day of the KCR West Rail (later West Rail line), and the part of the station started operation.
 On 20 December, the KCR West Rail officially commenced operation, and Nam Cheong became the southern terminus of the rail line.

 Upon its completion, the station was a shared-use integrated station between MTR and KCR, and the first integrated one between the two systems.
 The station concourse was divided into two parts (managed by the two rail operators respectively).
 Special transfer turnstiles were located between the two parts, enabling passengers paying with Octopus card to interchange between the two systems by tapping their card just once.